lsdch/gtfisher/README.md

 # Groupwise Truncated Fisher (GTF)

-Implements the Groupwise Truncated Fisher (GTF) score to aagregate groups of p-values from independent tests into a single p-value per group, using an approach derived from Fisher's method.
+Implements the Groupwise Truncated Fisher (GTF) score to aggregate groups of p-values from independent tests into a single p-value per group, using an approach derived from Fisher's method.
 It is designed as an alternative to Fisher's method, that does not suffer as much from the non uniformity of p-values under the null hypothesis,